Arttuv/arttuv-website/src/markdown-pages/research/information-overload/rss-and-the-future-or-past-of-web.md

 The problem of RSS feeds is the lack of analytics, missing ad revenue, and missing branding.
 As someone not making his living on publishing, I'd say that the content should be the solution for these: You are not forced to publish the whole story in the RSS feed, and the content itself should be the thing that draws people in - they will be happy to see your publication in their feed and click it to go to your website.

-I subscribed to Feedly Pro+ (because I'm interested in [Leo](https://blog.feedly.com/leo/)) and look forward to seeing how it goes.
+I subscribed to Feedly Pro+ (because I'm interested in [Leo](https://blog.feedly.com/leo/)) and look forward to seeing how it goes. **Update:** I had to cancel Feedly subscription, because it didn't contain all the features I want in Pro+ tier, and business is not feasible for individual users.
+I like the Feedly UI and what they are doing, but for my use case it's just not the perfect choice.

 I’ve also started to gather some tools to help finding and getting those RSS feeds and I’ll share them in the future.
 I must admit that the beginning has not been very convincing.
 A lot of scientific article publishers have removed or abandoned their feeds.

 For news aggregators, machine learning and AI brings opportunities, paywalls and dying feeds threats.